-Electric Thermal Storage (ETS) heat is quiet, odorless, extremely comfortable and very affordable, based on a concept of heating that originated in Europe.
+Electric Thermal Storage (ETS) heat is quiet, odorless, extremely comfortable, and very affordable, based on a concept of heating that originated in Europe.
+Using 100% electric-generated heat sourced from Sussex Rural Electric Cooperative's 80% carbon-free power-mix, choosing ETS is a fantastic way to reduce your carbon footprint and heat your home with reliably priced electric power.

 Our approximate ETS control hours are as follows: